open-ephys-plugins/spectrum-viewer/README.md

 ![Spectrum Viewer Editor](https://open-ephys.github.io/gui-docs/_images/spectrumviewer-01.png)

 Displays real-time power spectra for up to 8 continuous channels within the Open Ephys GUI.
-This design of this plugin is based on the Coherence & Spectrogram Viewer from the Translational NeuroEngineering Laboratory at the University of Minnesota.
+This plugin is derived from the Coherence & Spectrogram Viewer from the Translational NeuroEngineering Laboratory at the University of Minnesota.

 ## Installation